A Place for Mom

 Armbrook Village in Westfield, Massachusetts

 Offering independent and assisted living as well as memory care, Armbrook Village is prepared to support seniors through every stage of aging.
-A recipient of a platinum-level SAGECare credential, they’re committed to offering a safe space for LGBT seniors along with amenities like restaurant-style dining, and unique Compass Memory Support programs for seniors with Alzheimer’s and other types of dementia.
+A recipient of a platinum-level SAGECare credential, they’re committed to offering a safe space for LGBTQ+ seniors along with amenities like restaurant-style dining, and unique Compass Memory Support programs for seniors with Alzheimer’s and other types of dementia.

-Compass on the Bay in Boston
+Compass on the Bay in Boston, Massachusetts

 Joshua Springs Senior Living in Bullhead City, Arizona